rahulkhattri0/Yelp-demo/README.md

   </tr>
  </table>

-<p>This a very basic and quick project and I would extend this in the future.</p>
+<p>This a very basic and quick project that makes an api call and gets details of different restaurants back.
+  I would extend this project in the future.</p>